janlr/ReportAgentNewSQL/README.md

 # ReportAgentNewSQL

 An intelligent reporting system powered by AutoGen that generates insights and reports from SQL databases.
+Currently demonstrated using AdventureWorks as a sample database, but designed to work with any SQL database.

 ## Features